 Verizon Backup and Maintenance.
 Verizon may use, copy, display, store, transmit, translate, rearrange, reformat, view and distribute your information to multiple Verizon servers.
 Verizon may access, copy, block or remove any Content stored on your Service, whether pursuant to a subpoena or otherwise.
 We do not guarantee that these procedures will prevent the loss of, alternation of, or the improper access to, your information.

 Termination.
 To the extent permitted by applicable law, you or Verizon may terminate the Service at any time and for any reason.
-Termination by you will be effective upon your notice to Verizon.
+Termination by you will be effective on the last day of that month’s billing cycle, and you are responsible for all charges incurred through that date.
 Installation or set-up fees paid at the initiation of the Service, if any, are not refundable.
-Termination by us will be effective upon notice to you.
+Termination by us will be effective on the last day of that month’s billing cycle, and you are responsible for all charges incurred through that date.
 Upon termination for any reason, you will be responsible for payment of all outstanding account balances and charges accrued through the date of termination, and, if such termination is by you, any applicable early termination fee.
 If a termination is a result of violation by you of the terms of this Agreement, you may also be liable to pay an early termination fee.
 We reserve the right, but assume no obligation, to suspend performance immediately if you are more than thirty (30) calendar days overdue in payments or if, in our reasonable judgment, you have violated any provision of this Agreement, including our AUP.
 We may, at our sole discretion, refuse to accept your subsequent request for Service following a termination or suspension of your use of the Service.
 If your Service is terminated for any reason, you may be required to pay a reconnection fee or additional deposit before the Service is reactivated.

 Monitoring of System Performance.
 Verizon automatically measures and monitors network performance and the performance of your Internet connection in order to improve the level of Service.
 Verizon also will access and record information about your computer's settings in order to provide customized technical support.
 You agree to permit us to access your computer's settings in order to provide customized technical support.
 You agree to permit us to access your computer, Equipment and any other equipment used to provide or receive the Service and to monitor, adjust and record such data, profiles and settings for the purpose of providing the Service.
 You also consent to Verizon's monitoring of your Internet connection and network performance, and to our accessing and adjusting your computer, Equipment and any other equipment settings, as they relate to the Service, Software, or other services, which we may offer from time to time.
 Verizon does not share information collected for the purpose of network or computer performance monitoring or for providing customized technical support outside of Verizon or its authorized vendors, contractors and agents.